Week 2 - Uncertainty

 Task 2 – Sensor uncertainty

-The robot is equipped with 8-way LiDAR and GNSS receiver.
-Determine the standard deviation (std) sigma for the data from both sensors by placing static robot (zero velocities) into suitable maps, and reading the data for at least 100 simulation periods.
-Discuss whether the std is consistent across the individual LiDAR channels, and across both GNSS axes.
+The robot is equipped with an 8-way LiDAR and a GNSS receiver.
+Determine the standard deviation (std) sigma for the data from both sensors by placing the robot in a static position (zero velocities) in suitable maps and collecting data for at least 100 simulation periods.
+Discuss whether the std is consistent across individual LiDAR channels and both GNSS axes.
 Plot histograms of the measurements.

 Task 3 – Covariance matrix

-Use the measurements from the previous step, and MATLAB internal cov function to assemble covariance matrix for both sensors.
-Verify the resultant matrix is of size 8x8 and 2x2 for the LiDAR and GNSS, respectively.
-Verify the values on the main diagonal equal to sigma^2, i.e. equal to variance=std^2.
+Use the measurements from the previous step and MATLAB's internal cov function to assemble the covariance matrix for both sensors.
+Verify that the resultant matrix is of size 8×8 for the LiDAR and 2×2 for the GNSS.
+Ensure that the values on the main diagonal are equal to sigma^2, i.e., variance=std^2`.

 Task 4 – Normal distribution

-Create a function norm_pdf for assembling probability density function (pdf) of the normal distribution.
-The function accepts three arguments: x (values at which to evaluate the pdf), mu (mean), and sigma (standard deviation).
-Utilize this function and sigma values from the Task 2 (e.g. for the 1st LiDAR and X GNSS axis) to generate two pdfs illustrating the noise characteristics of the robots sensors, and plot it into one image (use mu=0 in both cases).
+Create a function norm_pdf to assemble the probability density function (pdf) of the normal distribution.
+The function should accept three arguments: x (values at which to evaluate the pdf), mu (mean), and sigma (standard deviation).
+Utilize this function along with the sigma values from Task 2 (e.g., for the 1st LiDAR channel and the X GNSS axis) to generate two pdf illustrating the noise characteristics of the robot's sensors, and plot them in a single image (use mu=0 in both cases).

 Task 5 – Motion uncertainty

-The uncertainty is not just in the measurement (in the sensor data), but in the motion as well.
-Load the indoor_1 map and try to navigate the robot to the goal location without using sensors.
-To do so, apply a proper sequence of motion commands inside the plan_motion.m function.
-Save the screenshot of the successful run and discuss, what could be the potential source of uncertainty in the robot motion.
+Uncertainty exists not only in the measurements (sensor data) but also in the motion.
+Load the indoor_1 map and attempt to navigate the robot to the goal location without using sensors.
+To achieve this, apply an appropriate sequence of motion commands inside the plan_motion.m function.
+Save a screenshot of a successful run and discuss the potential sources of uncertainty in the robot's motion.

 Submission

-To implement the tasks, use the algorithm directory only; do not modify the rest of the simulator.
-The solution must work in the fresh simulator without any errors, and must generate the graphical outputs contained in the report.
+To implement the tasks, use only the algorithms directory; do not modify the rest of the simulator.
+The solution must run without errors in a fresh instance of the simulator and must generate the graphical outputs included in the report.